-A regulation-sized pickleball net is 36 inches (or 3 feet) high at the sidelines and covers the entire centerline on the court.
-Pulling the net almost (but not quite) completely taught makes it sag in the middle: the net's height at its center is 34 inches.
+A regulation-sized pickleball net is 36 in (3 ft) high at the sidelines and covers the entire centerline on the court.
+Pulling the net almost (but not quite) completely taut makes it sag in the middle: the net's height at its center is 34 in.
 This sag prevents too many balls from being caught by the net at its center, but also encourages shots in the center of the court instead of the outside.

-Other scoring totals are still common, especially in tournaments.
-Teams in tournaments sometimes play to 11, 15, or 21; depending on the preference of the competition.
+Other scoring totals are common, especially in tournaments.
+Teams in tournaments sometimes play to 11, 15, or 21, depending on the rules of the competition.

-There is a very specific way to call out the score in pickleball.
-Calling out the score is a crucial part of the game; it is important just to help remember the score in general, but the call-out also helps with remembering who should be serving on any given point.
+There is a specific way to call out the score in pickleball.
+Calling out the score is a crucial part of the game because it is important to help remember the score, but the call-out also indicates which side will serve next.

 Unlike most sports where the score is called out, the pickleball call-out includes three numbers.
 The first number indicates the serving team’s score, the second is the opponent’s score, and the third indicates the serving rotation.